Generating Benchmarks for Factuality Evaluation of Language Models: Factuality in Open-Ended Generation

 \subsection{Results}

-We assess each model's knowledge of the minimal facts for each example through manual annotation.
-To this end, we only considered generations that are relevant to their minimal fact $f$, excluding ``neutral'' generations (which constituted 59.5\% and 54.3\% for GPT-J 6B and OPT-66B, respectively).
-For each model, we measure the percentage of generated texts that are true w.r.t.\, $f$ per the \textit{right} and \textit{wrong} subsets separately.
-We obtained the overall \method accuracy by weighting between the subsets results according to their distribution in \wikimethod.
-Table~\ref{tab:factuality_generation} shows the results of our manual annotation process (full results are given in App.~\ref{app:generation_exp})
+We assess model's knowledge of the minimal facts through manual annotation.
+We only considered relevant generations for their minimal fact $f$, excluding "neutral" generations (59.5\% and 54.3\% for GPT-J 6B and OPT-66B, respectively).
+For each model, we measure the percentage of generated texts that are true w.r.t. $f$ in the "right" and "wrong" subsets separately.
+We obtained the overall \method accuracy by weighting the subsets results according to their distribution in \wikimethod.
+Results in Table~\ref{tab:factuality_generation} (full results in App.~\ref{app:generation_exp}).

-\paragraph{Accuracy over \wikimethod is linked with factuality in open-ended generation.} We found that for examples where models were \textit{wrong}, they also tended to generate significantly more false claims w.r.t their minimal fact.
-For example, OPT-66B generated a true claim only $4.6$\% of the times for examples it got wrong, compered to $46.6$\% for examples for which it was right.
-This suggests that the overall performance over \method can shed light on the model's ability to generate factual claims accurately in open-ended generation.
+\paragraph{Accuracy over \wikimethod is linked with factuality in open-ended generation.} For cases where models were \textit{wrong}, they generated more false claims regarding their minimal fact.
+For example, OPT-66B only generated a true claim $4.6$\% of the times it was wrong, compared to $46.6$\% for when it was right.
+This suggests that \method accuracy can shed light on the model's ability to generate factual claims accurately.

-\paragraph{As a comparative metric, accuracy over \wikimethod aligns with factuality in open-ended generation.} We observed significant gaps in manual factuality annotation between OPT-66B and GPT-J 6B: OPT-66B generated \textit{true} claims $38.8$\% of the time, compared to $24.8$\% generated by GPT-J 6B.
-This aligns with the models' performance over \wikimethod, despite the fact that the two models share roughly the same perplexity on Wiki.

-This finding suggests that \method can serve as a better proxy than perplexity when measuring the factuality of a model on a given domain.
+\paragraph{As a comparative metric, accuracy over \wikimethod aligns with factuality in open-ended generation.} There were gaps in factuality annotation between OPT-66B and GPT-J 6B: OPT-66B generated \textit{true} claims $38.8$\% of the time, while GPT-J 6B generated only $24.8$\%.
+This aligns with the models' performance over \wikimethod, despite sharing similar perplexity on Wiki.
+This suggests that \method is a better proxy for measuring model factuality in a specific domain.